3 Dec 2024

 Mental Health International

 With over two decades of experience, Lysanne Sizoo specializes in assisting expatriates, international professionals, and global nomads facing mental health challenges.
 Her professional journey has taken her to the United Kingdom, Sweden, New Zealand, and the Netherlands.
-While her practice is set to relocate to Stockholm by the end of 2024, she continues to serve a diverse clientele through online consultations.
+In 2023 she relocated from Holland back to Stockholm for the second time around and meets clients both online and in her office on Södermalm.

 Living away from one’s native country comes with its unique set of psychological hurdles, alongside the everyday ups and downs of life.
 This holds true for global nomads, cross-cultural adults, and children alike.